 Vets are vital once you have corrected some issues.
 The short version is to warm them up, give them glucose and correct their dehydration.
 It can be that easy.

 Warming in an incubator is best and easiest.
 Take the kittens temperature and if it is below normal set the incubator 2 degrees above what is recommended for their age.
+Note that they can fade because they have a fever.
+Overheating can also be an issue in warmer climates.

 At the same time you need to give glucose.
 A 50% solution is best and can be absorbed through the gums.
 Glucose for baking (often labelled corn syrup) mixed equal parts with water and a drop or more every 3 minutes on the gums making sure an unconscious kitten is lying flat on their side so they can’t breathe it in.